Skip to content

 Zhuangzi, trans. by Hyun Höchsmann and Yang Guorong, Book 25 Zeyang

 Understanding the connections, insight into the role of others, the opinions, the type of pigeon-holing unavoidable in all of our relationships, – is a rare gift.
-Typically we are swept away in torrent of perception, the many ways that others reflect an image of ourselves… To receive all of that at face value, as the default.
+Typically we are swept away in torrent of perception, stereotypical ways that others project a return-image of ourselves… To receive all of that at face value, as the default.
 This is an ill-advised way to live.

 To be sage-like means to receive all of that with a grain-of-salt.
 Our first impressions of others, is mere surface, like the tip of an iceberg.
 Nevertheless we make a snap judgment, and all to often a “mind made up” endures.
 Like a grease stain on cloth.